 If you’re selling your house to help pay for assisted living, independent living, memory care or other care, the National Institute on Aging is a great resource to help you explore your best options.
 The National Council on Aging also has an easy-to-use BenefitsCheckUp website to help connect you with programs that can help pay for health care, medicine, food, utilities and more.

 For many seniors, life in a senior living community is the best residential option.
 Holiday by Atria helps older adults simplify their lives at an affordable price without sacrificing quality.
-Holiday residents enjoy private apartments with utilities, three chef-prepared meals served fresh every day, housekeeping services, along with fun and exciting events, all at attractive monthly rental rate options.
+Holiday residents enjoy private apartments with utilities, three freshly prepared meals served fresh every day, housekeeping services, along with fun and exciting events, all at attractive monthly rental rate options.
 To find a Holiday community near you, click on this Holiday community finder.